-- A. The following types of signs are permitted by right: - 1.
+- 1. Resident Identification.
 One sign for each family residing on the premises, indicating the name of the premises and the name of the owner or occupant provided such sign does not exceed two (2) square feet in area. - 2.
-One sign, not exceeding four (4) square feet in area, for a permitted accessory use located on the premises. - 3.
-Signs indicating the sale of agricultural or horticultural products, providing that the signs do not exceed 30 square feet in area. - 4.
-Temporary signs pertaining to the construction, lease or sale of the premises provided such signs do not exceed twelve (12) square feet in total area. - 5.
-Signs or bulletin boards not exceeding thirty (30) square feet in area in connection with public, charitable or religious uses.
+Accessory Use Identification: One sign, not exceeding eight (8) square feet in area, for a permitted accessory use or home occupation located on the premises. - 3.
+Property or Home Construction, Lease or Sale Signs: Signs pertaining to the construction, lease or sale of the premises provided such signs do not exceed twelve (12) square feet in total area. - 4.
+Personal Property Sale/For Free Signs: Signs indicating the sale or availability of personal property, including those items being offered by a business, charitable or religious organization, provided that such signs do not exceed eight (8) square feet in